pwtail/readme/README.md

 The greenlet hack is the same that is used by sqlalchemy, and can be found [here](https://github.com/Bi-Coloured-Python-Rock-Snake/greenhack).

-The idea of it is splitting the code between two greenlets, a sync and an async one.
+The idea of it is to split the code between two greenlets, a sync and an async one.
 All async operation are "filtered out" to the async greenlet, the remaining code being composed solely of "regular" functions.

 There are two ways of using [`greenhack`](https://github.com/Bi-Coloured-Python-Rock-Snake/greenhack).